Beyond Numbers: Shimane’s Quest in Japan’s Tourism Boom

 Shimane is best known for Izumo Taisha, one of Japan’s most famous Shinto shrines, and the Oki Islands, recognised as a UNESCO Global Geopark and noted for preserving ancient ecosystems where continental and Japanese species coexist.
 The prefecture is also home to Matsue, the City of Water, introduced to the West in the 19th century by writer Lafcadio Hearn, and the Iwami Ginzan Silver Mine, which flourished in the 16th and 17th centuries and at its peak supplied about one-third of the world’s silver, today a UNESCO World Heritage site.
 Yet despite such cultural assets, the prefecture has long struggled to attract international travellers.

-To confront this challenge, the prefecture hosted the Shimane Tourism Summit on 3rd September.
-The event sought to raise Shimane’s profile in the inbound market, nurture tourism professionals, provide business leaders and frontline staff with the latest industry insights, and strengthen networks among stakeholders.
+To enhance Shimane Prefecture’s tourism sector, including inbound tourism, the prefecture hosted the Shimane Tourism Summit on 3rd September.
+The event aimed to boost Shimane’s profile in the international market, nurture tourism professionals, equip business leaders and frontline staff with the latest industry insights, and strengthen networks among stakeholders.

 In a keynote speech, regional revitalisation experts Hitoshi Kinoshita, a long-time consultant on rural policy, and Hidesato Naito, a noted adviser on regional economies, painted a sobering picture of Japan’s demographic future, noting that the nation is expected to lose around ten million people per decade.
-In such an environment, they warned, rural regions like Shimane risk sliding into dependence on foreign capital and becoming tourism colonies if they chase short-term gains.
-Instead, they urged the prefecture to chart a different course: to harness its own resources by strengthening the role of local banks, restaurants, and accommodation providers, and to pursue a long-term vision of development akin to the small but resilient towns of Europe, rather than imitating the growth model of Tokyo or Osaka.
+In such an environment, they warned, rural regions like Shimane risk sliding into dependence on foreign capital and becoming tourism colonies if they pursue short-term gains.
+Instead, they urged the prefecture to chart a different course: to harness its own resources by strengthening the role of local banks, restaurants, and accommodation providers.
+Similar debates are taking place in Europe’s small towns, where tourism must balance growth with preserving community life.
+In the United States, too, many midwestern cities are exploring how to attract visitors without sacrificing local identity.
+They argued that Shimane should pursue a long-term vision of development akin to the small but resilient towns of Europe, rather than imitating the growth model of Tokyo or Osaka.

 At a breakout session, Daichi Natsukawado, secretary-general of the Ama Town Tourism Association, reported that inns once catered mainly to public works visitors for around JPY 5,000 a night.
 Today, Hotel Entô — offering 36 oceanfront rooms across its main building and Annex NEST — charges JPY 15,000 per night, with total lodging revenue expected to reach JPY 400 million.
 Ama Town itself, once on the brink of fiscal collapse, has become widely recognised as a model of rural revival, attracting over 100 newcomers from across Japan each year.